SemiMayor/CTF_Writeups/m0lecon_Teaser_2023/ptmCommandExecutor/README.md

 I tried commands like ltrace, strace, strings on the binary file, but didn't find anything suspicious.
 So a full reverse is needed to figure out how the program works.

 ## Reverse Engineering
+I used ghidra, an open-source reverse engineering software to reverse the file.

+<b>(Image here)</b>

+The first thing to do to reverse a file is to find the main function.
+Since the debugging symbols are stripped, we would find nothing by searching for 'main'.
+But for a ELF file, the program code is always stored in the '.text' section, so we can start from there.
+You can see that in the 'Program Trees' panel in the upper-left corner, those in the panel are headers in the file.

+In the middle panels, we have the disassembled code, these are called the assembly code.
+It's not easy to understand them, but we can focus on the calls and jumps in the assembly code, which outline the structure of the program.
+Since main is usually the first function called in a program, the first function called here (look at the highlighted line) is usually the main function.
+But notice that it is not directly calling the main function, but instead calls `__libc_start_main` which takes the address of the main function as a parameter.